 Here, we can see some options that are risk free and yield benefits:

 1. Savings account:

-This is the usual way one save their earnings and managing finance.
+This is the usual way one save their earnings and managing finance and finding a quick loan.
 It has become the necessity of everyone for saving the earnings at moderate interest.
 The rate of interest offered on your savings is up to 4% per annum.
 It is an ideal place to save money and suitable for people who wants to make withdrawals anytime of the year.

 The interest rate on savings account is 4% per annum.
 Though the interest rate is low people choose this on the ground of capital protection.